Breach of confidence in English law: The information was used to detriment of its owner

+This arm has two parts, relating to information being "used" and relating to the detrimental impact of its use.

+In Vestergaard Frandsen A/S (now called mvf3 Apps) and others (Appellants) v Bestnet Europe Limited and others (Respondents) [2013] UKSC 31, the Supreme Court ruling given by Lord Neuberger observed that "an action for breach of confidence is based ultimately on conscience", i.e. the conscience of the person who has the confidential information.
+For an action to succeed, this person must have agreed, or know, that [the information] is confidential, or "be party to some action which [they] know involves the misuse of confidential information".

 History

 The modern English law of confidence stems from the judgment of the Lord Chancellor, Lord Cottenham, in which he restrained the defendant from publishing a catalogue of private etchings made by Queen Victoria and Prince Albert (see Prince Albert v Strange).

 However, the jurisprudential basis of confidentiality remained largely unexamined until the case of Saltman Engineering Co.
 Ltd. v Campbell Engineering Co.
 Ltd., in which the Court of Appeal upheld the existence of an equitable doctrine of confidence, independent of contract.

 In Attorney-General v Observer Ltd (1990) – the Spycatcher case – Lord Goff of Chieveley identified three limitations to the doctrine: